Daniel-KM/Omeka-S-module-Reference/README.md

 - Each reference is preceded by zero, one or more "-" to indicate the hierarchy level.
 - Separate the "-" and the reference with a space.
-- A subject cannot begin with a "-" or a space.
+- A reference cannot begin with a "-" or a space.
 - Empty lines are not considered.

 These contents can be displayed on any page via the view helper `reference()`: